sebtedesco/send-email-form/README.md

 # Email Contact Form

-*Under Construction* A Contact form that allows you to fill out your contact info as well as write a message and send to my inbox.
+*Under Construction - A Contact form that allows you to fill out your contact info as well as write a message and send to my inbox.

 ## Live